 Which Should I Buy?

-So if you’re thinking of buying a camera you may be wondering which one is best for you, and with thousands of different models out there, it can all get very confusing!
-Below is a short guide to some camera’s that we recommend.
+If you’re thinking of buying a camera you may be wondering which one is best for you, and with thousands of different models out there, with prices from the hundreds to the thousands, it can all get very confusing!
+Below is a short guide to some of the camera’s that we recommend.

 - Mobile Phones are becoming increasingly better and are used more for the internet and other apps than actual phone calling!
 It’s well worth looking at the camera specs on mobile phones and making sure that they’re a good standard.
 This can even stop you from buying a video camera.
 The iPhone 6s can take 12MP photos and can film up to 4K footage.
 You can also buy lens kits to enhance the quality too.
-Whilst something like an iPhone isn’t cheap, you are getting a photo and video camera along with many other tools such as a compass and satnav.
+Whilst something like an iPhone isn’t cheap, you are getting a photo and video camera along with many other tools such as a compass and satnav, all of this in a smartphone which can fit into your pocket.

-- The Panasonic GH4 is a camera that we are using more and more.
-For its price you get a small portable camera that produces high quality photos and videos.
-The GH4 can film in 4K and also slow motion at 96fps – so these specifications allow for some creative shooting.
-The majority of our new homepage video was shot on it and involves the use of slow-motion shots.
-Get the camera linked up with some decent lenses and lavaliere microphones and you have a very good setup.
+- The Panasonic GH5 is our goto cinematic camera for professional videography.
+For its price you get a good balance between portability and fully-adaptable high quality DSLR photos and videos.
+The GH5 can film in 4K and also slow motion up to 120fps – so these specifications allow for some creative shooting.
+The majority of our 2016 homepage video was shot on its predecessor, the GH4, and involves the use of slow-motion shots, as was our 2019 New Tavern Fort documentary.
+Get the camera linked up with some decent lenses and a microphone and you have a very good setup.

 - RODE NTG 2 Microphone – The RODE NTG2 is our main microphone used with the AG-AC90.
 The phantom powered mic comes with a ten-year guarantee with RODE who are confident about their products.
 The microphone is relatively cheap for shotgun microphones and produces good sound quality although the foam windshield that comes with it won’t do anything to keep the wind noise out.
 This is where the blimp will come in.